AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

 * The user needs to ensure that the [core component and specification version is set to the latest version](https://github.com/adobe/aem-core-forms-components/tree/release/650).
 However, for existing AEM projects and forms, there are additional steps to follow:

-  * For the AEM project, the user should replace all instances of `submitForm('custom:submitSuccess', 'custom:submitError')` with `submitForm()` and deploy the project through the Cloud Manager pipeline.
+  * For the AEM project, the user should replace all instances of `submitForm('custom:submitSuccess', 'custom:submitError')` with `submitForm()` and deploy the project.

   * For existing forms, if the custom submission handlers are not functioning correctly, the user needs to open and save the `submitForm` rule on the **Submit** button using the Rule Editor.
 This action replaces the existing rule from `submitForm('custom:submitSuccess', 'custom:submitError')` with `submitForm()` in the form.